Building RedwoodJS E-commerce Apps with Shopify and StepZen

 [00:42:49.20] - Lucia Cerchie Any other questions today?

-[00:43:05.20] - Lucia Cerchie That is why there are Software developers.
-Yeah, no, that this is like, I'd rather spend more work doing that than doing.
+[00:43:05.20] - Lucia Cerchie That is why there are software developers.
+Yeah, no, this is like - I'd rather spend more work doing that than doing the thing.

-[00:43:17.15] - Anthony Campolo Has.
-Has talked about.
-About like the, the velocity you get from these kind of tools.
-Like Lucia was saying how it's like super cool seeing it like get spun up super fast.
-And I agree as a developer you do get a rush from it, but when you start thinking outside of your own experience as a developer, developers being able to build faster is a massive economic impactor when so much of the economy is run by tech stuff and tech businesses and that kind of thing.
-So if you can build better tools that make these kind of integrations and can leverage developer hours.
-Developer hours are very scarce.
-That's why we're doing our best to train as many developers as we can, get as many developers into the industry as well.
+[00:43:17.15] - Anthony Campolo This is something that David has talked about, about the velocity you get from these kinds of tools.
+Like Lucia was saying, it's super cool seeing it get spun up super fast.
+And I agree, as a developer you do get a rush from it, but when you start thinking outside of your own experience as a developer, developers being able to build faster is a massive economic impactor when so much of the economy is run by tech stuff and tech businesses and that kind of thing.
+So if you can build better tools that make these kinds of integrations and can leverage developer hours - developer hours are very scarce - that's why we're doing our best to train as many developers as we can and get as many developers into the industry as well.
 But you have to meet it in the middle.
 You have to bring on more developers.
 You also have to simplify the tools for all the developers coming in as well.
 Super passionate about all that.

 [00:44:15.22] - Anthony Campolo Yeah, yeah, super fun.
 And then do you have an idea of what you're going to teach me next week?

-[00:44:19.22] - Lucia Cerchie Yeah, I was thinking I was going to show you around your own MySQL database and how steps and can make building GraphQL API on that super easy.
+[00:44:19.22] - Lucia Cerchie Yeah, I was thinking I was going to show you around your own MySQL database and how StepZen can make building a GraphQL API on that super easy.

 [00:44:47.10] - Lucia Cerchie Right.